AuriRex/GTFO_TheArchive/README.md

 ### Building
 1. Open the solution `TheArchive.sln` in Visual Studio or JetBrains Rider
-2. Built the solution
+2. Build the solution
-3. profit
+3. Profit

 ## Building the project (On Linux)